git-pull/website/code_explorer/django-vs-flask-2017.rst

 Configuring Django
 ------------------

-Django's settings are stored in a python file.
+Django's :doc:`settings <django:topics/settings>` are stored in a python file.
 This means that the Django configuration can include any python code.

 To run a command or launch a server with django, you must set the `environment variable`_ for ``DJANGO_SETTINGS_MODULE``.